 As a result of MAP-21, 7 national goals were established to address safety, current infrastructure, traffic congestion, efficiency, environment, transportation delays, and project delivery delays;

 On December 4 2015, Fixing America’s Surface Transportation (FAST) Act was signed into law, replacing MAP-21.
 The FAST Act continued and reinforced MAP-21’s overall performance approach, and ensures that State DOTs and MPOs invest in projects that collectively make progress toward the National Goals that were established by Congress.
 Currently through MAP-21 and the FAST Act, State DOTs, Transit Providers, and MPOs are required to implement a performance management approach by setting performance goals, measures, and targets, and coordinating to the maximum extent practicable to ensure consistency.

 The Memphis Urban Area MPO is coordinating with our regional, state, and federal partners to establish performance measure targets for the MPO Planning Area.
 With the exception of performance measures related to traffic congestion, MPO’s have the option to adopt their own performance target(s) or support the state's/transit provider's target(s).
 For performance measures related to traffic congestion, States and MPOs must collectively establish 2-year and 4-year targets.

-As the Memphis MPO adopts performance targets and incorporates them into the both the Regional Transportation Plan and Transportation Improvement Program, the Performance Measures Addenda for the Livability 2040: Regional Transportation Plan and FY 2017-20 Transportation Improvement Program will be updated administratively.
 The table below identifies the dates in which MPOs are required to submit their first round of performance targets, and the current status of targets for the Memphis MPO: